czrpb/racket/play/lz77/README.md

 In this implementation, constraints are eased:

-1. Words are still random letter of a-z, and now 1 to 8 in length.
+1. Words are still random letters of a-z, and now 1 to 8 in length.
 1. Simulated sentences of length 4 - 10 words, and a `,` every now and then.
-1. No text length limit, but "back reference" is still 1byte and thus is not an offset but distance backwards in the stream.
+1. No text length limit.

+Thus, the *reference* is still 1byte and is not an offset but distance *backwards* in the stream, thus a *back reference*.

 ### Encoding